Carlos de Beistegui: Career

 In the early 1930s, he had a penthouse built on the Champs-Élysées, designed by Le Corbusier.
 It included an electronically operated hedge that parted to reveal a view of the Arc de Triomphe, and a roof terrace designed by Salvador Dalí.

-In 1939 he acquired the Château de Groussay, at Montfort-l'Amaury (Yvelines), and spent the next 30 years improving its interiors and grounds and expanding the structure by adding extra wings.
+In 1939 he acquired the Château de Groussay, at Montfort-l'Amaury (Yvelines), and spent the next 30 years improving its interiors and grounds, and expanding the structure by adding extra wings.
 These included a 150-seat theatre, inspired by the Margravial Opera House in Bayreuth, one of the most beautiful extant theatres in Europe.
 He hired Emilio Terry to undertake the interior design.
 He had huge copies of the world's great paintings installed, but often claimed they were the originals (for example he claimed that Hans Holbein's portrait of Henry VIII owned by the British royal family was a fake, and his was the original.)
 He commissioned Spanish weavers to create tapestries in the style of Goya.
 He had giant Chinese jars which looked authentic but were actually made of tin or plaster.
 But he had an enormous number of genuine pieces, such as an ebony and bronze Louis XVI desk once owned by Paderewski.
 The furnishings were described as the greatest private interiors concocted in the 20th century.
-The house was admired by decorators such as David Nightingale Hicks and Mark Hampton, who called it the most beautiful house in the world.
-One of the rooms so impressed Cecil Beaton that he used it as the model for Henry Higgins' library in My Fair Lady.
+The house was admired by decorators such as David Hicks and Mark Hampton, who called it the most beautiful house in the world.
+One of the rooms so impressed Cecil Beaton, that he used it as the model for Henry Higgins' library in My Fair Lady.
 The Château de Groussay was the scene of some of the grandest weekend parties of the 20th century.
 The gardens have been classified by the French government as one of the Remarkable Gardens of France.

 Beistegui was not troubled by the Germans during their occupation of France, because he had a Spanish diplomatic passport, and was treated as a citizen of a neutral country.

-He did occasionally undertake commissions for others – salons in the Ministry of Foreign Affairs in Madrid, a suite of rooms at the Waldorf-Astoria Hotel in New York City, and the library at the British Embassy in Paris (with the designers Georges Geffroy and Emilio Terry) – but he used his artistic talents almost entirely for his own pleasure.
+He occasionally undertook commissions for others – salons in the Ministry of Foreign Affairs in Madrid, a suite of rooms at the Waldorf-Astoria Hotel in New York City, and the library at the British Embassy in Paris (with the designers Georges Geffroy and Emilio Terry) – but he used his artistic talents almost entirely for his own pleasure.
 Cecil Beaton wrote in his diary: "Beistegui is utterly ruthless.
 Such qualities as sympathy, pity or even gratitude are sadly lacking.
 He has become the most self-engrossed and pleasure-seeking person I have met."